 FHSM VP-17979, Protostega gigas humerus and femur (Fig. 2A-D; Fig. S1A-F)

 Although bone shape and size vary between bones, similar histologic patterns are observed in both the femur and humerus of FHSM VP-17979.
 Bones lack a distinct medullary cavity with well-vascularized, spongiosa bone continuing through the entire section.
 Longitudinally-oriented primary osteons dominate both the femur and humerus, with some canals stretched radially or circumferentially in different parts of the section.
-Vascular canals are surrounded by parallel-fibered bone with some woven tissue between osteons(sensu Ricqles et al., 1991).
-The vasculature and spongiosa nature of Protostega long bones are similar to the leatherback sea turtle (Rhodin, 1985; de Ricqlès, Castanet & Francillon‐Vieillot, 2004; Kriloff et al., 2008; Houssaye, Sander & Klein, 2016) (Figs. 3C, S4).
+Vascular canals are surrounded by lamellar- and parallel-fibered tissue with some woven tissue between osteons, producing a fibrolamellar complex (sensu Ricqles et al., 1991).
+Proportionately more bone is observed in the femur comparted to the humerus, likely related to lower absolute bone appositional rates due to smaller bone size and less functional pressure for rapid bone growth.
+The vasculature and spongiose nature of Protostega long bones are similar to the leatherback sea turtle (Rhodin, 1985; de Ricqlès, Castanet & Francillon‐Vieillot, 2004; Kriloff et al., 2008; Houssaye, Sander & Klein, 2016) (Figs. 3C, S4).
 No secondary remodeling is observed.

-Three cyclical growth marks (CGMs) are clearly observed in both the femur and the humerus, with a fourth visible along portions of the periosteal margin of the femur.
-However, taphonomic alteration (crushing, microbial invasion, etc.) prevent clear analysis of the periosteal-most surface in sectioned specimens.
-The first and second GCMs are visually similar to the depositional cycles Curry (1999) observed in the early juvenile Apatosaurus scapula.
+Four cyclical growth marks (CGMs) are observed in both the femur and the humerus, with the fourth inconsistently visible along portions of the periosteal margin of the femur.
+Taphonomic alteration (crushing, microbial invasion, etc.) prevent clear analysis of the periosteal-most surface in sectioned specimens.
+The first and second GCMs of the humerus are visually similar to the depositional cycles Curry (1999) observed in the early juvenile Apatosaurus scapula.
 These growth marks lack a clear line delineating a full cessation of growth, as seen in lines of arrested growth (LAGs).
 CGMs marked by changes in deposition without a clear LAG are also typical of extant sea turtles early in ontogeny, like the Kemp’s ridley sea turtle (Snover & Hohn, 2004).
 Skeletochronology studies on known-aged sea turtles indicate that these marks should be considered annual an can be used to age individuals (Snover & Hohn, 2004).
 Similarities in marks and relative distance between CGMs in the humerus and femur also support that they represent annual cycles.
 Although there is some internal crushing, there is no evidence to suggest that there are missing CGMs due to taphonomy or resorption.
 Based on histological evidence, FHSM VP-17979 was in its fifth year of growth at the time of death.

-CM 1393, Protostega gigas humerus (Fig. 2E-F; Fig. S1G-I)
+CM 1393, Protostega gigas humerus (Fig. S1G-I)

 CM-1393 has a significant amount of crushing that prevents analysis of a complete cross section.
 The best-preserved areas show a similar pattern to FHSM VP-17979 with large vascular spaces extending to the periosteal surface.
 The effects of crushing are likely amplified by the cancellous nature of the bone.
-Longitudinal primary osteons are surrounded by parallel-fibered and lamellar tissue with some woven bone between osteons, and they are organized in concentric layers.
+Longitudinal primary osteons are surrounded by parallel-fibered and lamellar tissue with some woven bone between osteons, and they are arranged in concentric layers.
 No secondary remodeling is observed.

-Despite crushing, three CGMs can be identified near the periosteal margin of the bone.
-It is unknown if additional CGMs were present in the inner cortex prior to crushing, but CM 1393 was at least in its fourth year of growth at the time of death.
-Overall, this age estimate is consistent with what is expected considering similarities in size between FHSM VP-17979 and CM 1393 (Fig. 1; Table 1).
+Despite crushing, two CGMs can be identified near the periosteal margin of the bone.
+CM 1393 was at least in its third year of growth at the time of death.
+Though likely (considering just the periosteal0most bone is clearly preserved), it is unknown if additional CGMs were present in the inner cortex prior to crushing.
+Overall, this age estimate is consistent with what is expected considering similarities in size between FHSM VP-17979 and CM 1393 (Fig. 1; Table 1) , especially if additional GCMs were destroyed during post-mortem crushing.

 CM 1421, Protostega gigas humerus (Fig. S2A-C)